 Add ¼ cup of cooked boba per glass.
 Pour 1 tablespoon of brown sugar syrup over the top.
 Then add ¾ cup of your black tea, followed by ¼ cup of cold almond milk.
 Add ice if desired, stir with your boba straw, and enjoy!

 Variations on Almond Milk Tea

-Almond milk tea is composed of tapioca pearls, sweetener, black tea, and almond milk.
-The simplicity of the recipe allows for the drink maker to get creative and add their own variations if they want to switch it up.
+Almond milk tea is composed of tapioca pearls, sweeteners, black tea, and almond milk.
+The simplicity of the recipe allows for the drink maker to get creative and add their variations if they want to switch it up.